syn990/SYN-OS/SYN-ISO-PROFILE/airootfs/usr/share/syn-os/docs/labwc.md

 QT_QPA_PLATFORMTHEME=qt6ct
 ```

 This is **qt6ct**, not qt5ct.
-Every Qt application SYN-OS ships (Falkon, pavucontrol-qt, syn-filemanager) links against Qt6, which cannot load the Qt5-only qt5ct platform-theme plugin at all — a comment in the file itself notes this explicitly.
+Every Qt application SYN-OS ships (Falkon, syn-filemanager) links against Qt6, which cannot load the Qt5-only qt5ct platform-theme plugin at all — a comment in the file itself notes this explicitly.
 Both `~/.config/qt5ct/` and `~/.config/qt6ct/` exist in the dotfile overlay (qt5ct's config is kept for any Qt5 binary that might still get installed by hand), but `environment` only ever points the session at qt6ct.

 ## `themerc`: the Openbox-format theme file